-iClicker is a student response system that provides instant feedback during lecture.
+iClicker is a student response system that provides instant feedback during lecture, including polls, quizzes, and attendance.
 The use of in-class polling promotes active learning and gathers information about comprehension and consensus. iClicker receives student input two ways — either from an app on a mobile device, or from a mechanical “clicker” with five buttons, A – E. Both methods allow student votes to be visible in class, and once the session is complete, for results to be sent to the Canvas or Blackboard grade book for the course.
 Participation and performance points can be rewarded for each session.

 Why use iClicker?

 - Polling students during lecture can not only ensure they are paying attention, it can also give them time to reflect upon the materials and highlight important topics

 - A quick poll can help tailor your lecture based on comprehension revealed in the poll

 - Polls can lighten the mood in class and enrich a sense of a learning community.

 - Polls can be used in creative ways to enhance how students interact with each other in class by asking questions that require students to work together to reach consensus

 iClicker consists of free desktop software, used by the instructor during lecture, the iCloud Campus portal, for synchronizing rosters and viewing attendance, and student hand-held remotes or student smartphone app (formerly called iClicker Reef).
 The instructor software can be downloaded at https://www.iclicker.com/downloads/

 Instructors using iClicker in their classes may log into the ‘Cloud’ portal to enable iClicker for their classes or to view rosters, sychronize wiht Canvas, or to view student responses to polls and quizzes.